Students from our College have recently undertaken an education tour of the national capital.

+Students participated in a variety of educational programs with a focus on Australia’s history, culture, heritage and democracy.
 The Australian Government recognises the importance of all young Australians being able to visit the national capital as part of their Civics and Citizenship education.
-To assist families in meeting the cost of the excursion the Australian Government is contributing funding under the Parliament and Civics Education Rebate program towards those costs.
+To assist families in meeting the cost of the excursion, the Australian Government contributed funding of $90 per student under the Parliament and Civics Education Rebate program towards those costs.
 The rebate is paid directly to the school upon completion of the excursion.

 The TSAC Senior Campus 4.00 am, quiet one moment and the hustle and bustle of suitcases and voices filled with the thrill of an adventure the next.
 It was Wednesday, 14 June and an exhilarated group of Year 7 students and staff, embracing the cold in preparation for the temperatures in Canberra, boarded the coaches for the airport.

 From the airport, the first activity was the Rotary Peace Bell Tour.
 Building a peace bell pavilion was the idea of the Canberra Rotary Club set within the Canberra Nara Peace Park precinct on the shores of Lake Burley Griffin.
 The bell provides a destination in Nara Park to remind us that we want a peaceful World.

 Always time for sightseeing, students enjoyed a drive around Embassy Drive, learning the difference between a High Commission and an Embassy and seeing the different architectural styles of the respective countries.

 The visit to Parliament House this year was more memorable than usual.
 The students had the privilege of being invited by The Speaker of the House, their local member for Oxley, Mr Milton Dick MP, into the Speaker’s Office, where he generously gave of his time to welcome each student individually and gave them a personal perspective of his role.